-Siobhán Wills joined the Law School and became a member of the Transitional Justice Institute in 2013.
-She is Course Director of the LLMs in Human Rights and Transitional Justice and Gender, Conflict and Human Rights.
+Siobhán Wills is the Director of the Transitional Justice Institute.
+She was Course Director of the LLMs in Human Rights and Transitional Justice and Gender, Conflict and Human Rights until 2018.

 Her LLB is from the National University of Ireland, 2000; her LLM from Yale Law School, 2001; her DPhil from Oxford University, 2007.